-You’ll see all kinds of companies at war with each other, constantly changing and adapting to meet the needs of the market; but how do they maintain such an excellent playing field?
+You’ll see all kinds of companies at war with each other, constantly changing and adapting to meet the needs of the market; but how do they maintain such a competitive playing field?

 Why Competitor Analysis?